philzook58/philzook58.github.io/_drafts/thin_talk.md

 # The Plan

-1. Problems with Named Variables
-2. A Semantics for Variables I Like
+1. A Semantics for Variables I Like
-3. Naive Nameless
-4. Lifting & Thinning
+2. Lifting & Thinning
-5. Lifting E-Graphs
+3. Lifting E-Graphs
-   1. Smart Constructors
+   1. Lift Pulling Smart Constructors
-   2. Union Find
+   2. Thinning Union Find
-   3. E-matching
-6. Related Work

 ---